hl2vr/hl2vr.github.io/_pages/manual.md

 ### Seated mode

 This mode fixes Gordon's in-game height to match the base game regardless of the player's headset position.
 To properly utilize this feature, enable it in the Options menu, then use the "recalibrate view" button on the pause menu.

 <br />

 ### Vehicle mode

 By default, "fixed horizon" is enabled.
 This allows your view to move with the vehicle, but disables any view rolling.
 (This means you can be moved around, but you always remain upright.)

 The "no comfort" mode is available for roller coaster enthusiasts.
 Do not use this unless you've got an iron stomach.

-The "decoupled camera" option allows you to turn the camera independently from the vehicle's orientation with your primary-hand stick, whereas the off-hand stick still accelerates and turns the vehicle.
+The "decoupled camera" option enables artificial turning while in vehicles, allowing you to turn the camera independently from the vehicle's orientation with the primary-hand stick, and control the vehicl with the off-hand stick.
 The movement stick is directional.

 The "3rd person camera" changes the vehicle rides to a 3rd person camera perspective.
 In this mode, the camera follows the vehicle at a distance and is not directly subjected to the vehicle's rapid movements and turns, which should reduce motion sickness dramatically.
 The movement stick is directional.

 The "Teleporting camera" is another 3rd person camera option.
 The vehicles still move freely, but your camera does not - instead, it teleports in regular intervals to a third-person view just behind the vehicle.
-This is designed to help the most motion-sickness prone users.
+This is a somewhat experimental mode, and the most motion sickness prone users may prefer to use the following option:

+The "projected 2D screen" mode moves the entire view to a floating screen in front of the user, and removes all 3D effects, essentially returning the experience to the flat version of Half-Life 2.
+(The view returns to normal first-person VR when exiting the vehicle.)
-In the future, we may implement an additional mode where the vehicle rides are put on a virtual 2D screen in front of the user, so that everyone has a chance to get through the vehicle sections in the game.
+This is the least immersive option, but it's extremely effective as a comfort mode, so it should ensure everyone has a chance to get through the vehicle sections in the game.
-(This mode would of course be less immersive than the current ones, as it would remove any 3D effect from the experience.)

 <br />